 It is expected that the fellow will work closely with the attending staff in the Blood Bank to coordinate clinical decision-making, and to provide a primary means for learning by the fellow.

 The ARC is located in Farmington, CT, about a 40 minute drive from YNHH.
 The goal of this rotation is to provide a complete "donor services" experience.

 The fellow will learn about all aspects of blood product collection (including donor apheresis), testing, processing, and distribution.

 In addition, the fellow will be exposed to other "reference lab" services the ARC performs, such as HLA testing, platelet crossmatching, HLA antibody screening, and evaluation of difficult allo-and autoantibody workup.

 The VA Connecticut Healthcare System is located in West Haven, about a 20-minute drive from YNHH.
 The VA CT hospital provides trainees with training opportunities in a smaller-scale, community hospital setting.

-The fellow spends 4 weeks at the VA CT Blood Bank learning blood utilization and management in the setting of a community hospital, and participating in quality improvement programs.
+The fellow spends time at the VA CT Blood Bank learning blood utilization and management in the setting of a community hospital, and participating in quality improvement programs.